 “How long does it take you to make a painting?”

-The truth is, I really have no idea, and I think that's a good thing.
+I get this question a lot, and the truth is I really have no idea… I think that's a good thing.

 When I’m in the “flow state” in my studio, I lose track of time and, at best, even myself.
-In just one painting, there are so many previous paintings, worlds covered by new worlds.
+In just one painting, there are many previous paintings—worlds covered by new worlds.
 The good parts get saved and the better parts—the precious bits that I fall in love with easily but are notoriously distracting—they get ruthlessly covered over for the benefit of the whole.
-I work best on a large scale so that there is enough room for all the things—repeating marks, opaque patches of acrylic color bumping up against translucent fields, drawn lines, scrapes, smudges, and smears.
-I paint fast, but not just intuitively… I love to draw and have found that pulling colors, shapes, and compositional ideas from real-life sources: interior design magazines, children’s book illustrations, technical drawings, or a still life setup, keeps the painting fresh and bold and can bring an element of unease or a strangely-recognizable weirdness to the piece.
+I work best on a large scale so that there is enough room for all the things—repeated marks, opaque patches of acrylic color bumping up against translucent fields, drawn lines, scrapes, smudges, and smears.
+I love to draw and have found that pulling colors, shapes, and compositional ideas from real-life sources (interior design magazines, children’s book illustrations, and always—flowers) keeps the painting fresh and bold and can bring an element of unease or a strangely-recognizable weirdness to the piece.

 When a piece is finished (however long that takes), I love the process of coming up a title almost as much as I love painting it.
-It’s important to me that I find a point of connection with a good title.
-I will stand back and think about what was going on in my head while I was making the piece—maybe what’s been bothering me or maybe a certain color will stir up a memory.
+I will stand back, say a prayer, and think about what was going on in my head while I was making the piece—maybe what’s been bothering me or maybe the palette will stir up a memory of an object or room.
 I choose a title that connects those thoughts with a relatable feeling or moment—the more specific, the better.
-I also often ask my teenage girls for help with titles or critiques because they are not afraid to be honest and I trust their creative insights.
+I also often ask my girls for help with titles or critiques because they are not afraid to be honest.
 In the end, the titles are a gentle invitation to take a closer look for that zing of understanding and the “Oh yeah, I see it!” moment.

 SIDE NOTE: I'm right-handed, but I draw and paint with my left hand--sometimes both hands at the same time!